haosulab/ManiSkill/docs/source/user_guide/tutorials/domain_randomization.md

 # Domain Randomization

 One of the benefits of simulation is the ability to chop and change a number of aspects that would otherwise be expensive or time-consuming to do in the real world.
-This documents demonstrates a number of simple tools for randomization from texture randomization to camera pose randomizations.
+This documents demonstrates a number of simple tools for randomization.
+In the beta release we currently only have a tutorial on how to do camera randomization.

 ## Camera Randomization